-Process Optimization
+Process optimization

 - 61. To help staff achieve their objectives and improve the work environment, UNAIDS continued its mapping of current workflows to identify bottlenecks and develop solutions to leverage technology, automation and best practices to streamline administrative processes, reduce errors, and enhance transparency and accountability. - 62.
-The process optimization project ("POP") concluded in August 2024, introducing a series of enhancements to HR processes to better support staff and equip teams to deliver on their mandates: - Simplified recruitment: The recruitment process has been streamlined with the introduction of a simplified routing system and standardized operating procedures.
+The process optimization project concluded in August 2024, introducing a series of enhancements to human resources processes to better support staff and equip teams to deliver on their mandates: - Simplified recruitment.
+The recruitment process has been streamlined with the introduction of a simplified routing system and standardized operating procedures.
 As part of this optimization, recruitment of General Service and National staff is now managed regionally to expedite hiring.
-Hiring for consultants has also been transferred to the DPM to provide greater flexibility. - Expanded partnerships with UN entities: As part of the new recruitment processes, UNAIDS signed a new memorandum of understanding with UNDP that includes the possibility of engaging affiliate national and international personnel for six months or more to support UNAIDS' work.
-UNAIDS has also expanded its collaboration with UN Volunteers (UNVs) for a wide variety of assignments. - Remote work flexibility: A new "take-it-with-you" policy enables staff to work remotely without disruption by allowing them to take laptops and mobiles phones wherever they go.
+Hiring for consultants has also been transferred to the Department of People Management to provide greater flexibility. - Expanded partnerships with UN entities.
+As part of the new recruitment processes, UNAIDS signed a new memorandum of understanding with UNDP that includes the possibility of engaging affiliate national and international personnel for six months or more to support UNAIDS's work.
+UNAIDS has also expanded its collaboration with UN Volunteers for a wide variety of assignments. - Remote work flexibility.
+A new "take-it-with-you" policy enables staff to work remotely without disruption by allowing them to take laptops and mobiles phones wherever they go.

-- Enhanced IT onboarding programme: New hires are equipped with essential digital skills for their roles from day one. - Background checks on candidates: Public social-media checks are now carried out by a specialist external firm for fast and consistent results. - 63.
-Generative AI tools have also enhanced HR service delivery such as the AskHR tool, which enables staff to efficiently search UNAIDS HR policies; ResuMate, which supports candidates in refining resumes and cover letters to enhance applicant quality and recruitment outcomes; and SDP Job Agent, which matches candidates to job openings based on skill categories.
-The HR team introduced additional new tools to record and manage teleworking and to support the offboarding of employees.
-The DPM has also established dashboards that improve data visualisation and decision-making capabilities for HR stakeholders.
+- Enhanced IT onboarding programme.
+New hires are equipped with essential digital skills for their roles from day one. - Background checks on candidates.
+Public social media checks are now carried out by a specialist external firm for fast and consistent results. - 63.
+Generative AI tools have also enhanced human resource service delivery such as the AskHR tool, which enables staff to efficiently search UNAIDS human resource policies; ResuMate, which supports candidates in refining resumes and cover letters to enhance applicant quality and recruitment outcomes; and SDP Job Agent, which matches candidates to job openings based on skill categories.
+The human resource team introduced additional new tools to record and manage teleworking and to support the offboarding of employees.
+The Department of People Management has also established dashboards that improve data visualization and decision-making capabilities for human resource stakeholders.